plausible/docs/docs/google-search-console-integration.md

 ## Allow Plausible Analytics to access your Search Console

-Open the settings for your website on [your Plausible Analytics account](https://plausible.io/sites).
-Scroll down to the settings section called "**Google Integration**":
+Open the settings for your website on [your Plausible Analytics account](https://plausible.io/sites) and go into the settings section called "**Search Console**":

 Clicking on the "**Continue with Google**" button will take you through to Google’s authentication flow to get the necessary permissions.